Gordon Knowles Munro

 They rested before embarking for home on 1 Jan.
 1943.

 Gordon and his wife Glady or Sella as she was more commonly known were active in the Pinetown and District Caledonian Society.
 He was actively involved in many activities of the Society, in particular with organising the monthly functions, which took the form of a social evening with dancing, from ballroom to Scottish Country Dancing.
 The functions also often included displays of Highland Dancing and piping and drumming by the affiliated Montclair Pipe Band.
 After serving on the organising Committee for many years, Gordon was elected as a Chieftan of the Society and later to the position of Chief of Pinerown Society, a position he held from 1959 to 1961.
 Following his terms as Chief he rose to serve as Chieftan for the Natal Province of the Federated Caledonian Societies in 1964/65 and later to be Chief of the Federation of Caledonian Societies of South Africa.
 As one of the duties he undertook for the Pinetown "Callies" was an annual trip to Pietermaritzburg to collect the supply of Haggis for the Burns Night dinner which he procured from a Maritzburg butcher with Scottish roots.
 From all accounts the Haggis was much appreciated.
-He also took great pride in providing the music for all the functions and over the years built up a healthy collection of vinyl records from teh old 78 rpm's to LP's and 45 rpm seveni inch singles.
-These included many a classic Scots number by artists such as Kenneth McKellar, Robbie Stewart and others.
+He also took great pride in providing the music for all the functions and over the years built up a healthy collection of vinyl records from the old 78 rpm's to LP's and 45 rpm seven inch singles.
+These included many a classic Scots number by artists such as Kenneth McKellar, Robbie Stewart, Jimmy Shand and others.
 The "Hogmany Ball", a grand affair by all accounts, held every New Year's Eve in the Pinetown Civic Centre Hall was a highlight of the year, with a lengthy spell of "first footing" taking place afterwards, well into New Years Day.

 Gordon also actively participated in organising the annual Natal Scottish Gathering held in alternate years in Durban and Pietermaritzburg.
 He took charge of all the arrangements for the piping competitions, including selecting and arranging for suitable judges.
 He had secured two "intercom telephones" which were ex Navy, suppodedly from a decommissioned submarine, and these together with very long lengths of cable laid around the ground were used for communications between the judging stations to co-ordinate activities of all the pipers competing in the various competitions.
 He was very proud of the portable flag poles he had constructed from which to fly the Royal Standard "Lion Rampant" flag and/or the St Andrew's Cross of Scotland in the centre of the field at the gathering.